wearesho-team/react-expand/README.md

     expandId="some-id"
     // Event for triggering state change (value from exist enum list) triggerEvent={TriggerEvents.click}
+    // If set, expand state will change to passed value on trigger event.
-    // New state indicator.
-Default value is `true`. state={true}
+    // If not set, expand state will change to a value opposite to the current state. state={true}
 >
     // Any element